- Visiting Chesapeake?

-The mission of the Chesapeake Master Gardener Volunteers (CMGV) is to help citizens in Chesapeake garden better and more efficiently, while training them to be more environmentally aware also.
+The mission of the Chesapeake Master Gardener Volunteers (CMGV) is to teach citizens in Chesapeake to garden better and more efficiently, while training them also to be more environmentally aware.

-If you are among the many local residents who love to garden and you would like to learn more, training to be a Master Gardener may be for you.
+If you are among the many local residents who love to garden and you would like to share this passion and learn more, training to be a Master Gardener may be for you.
 Sponsored statewide by Virginia Cooperative Extension and locally by the Chesapeake office, Master Gardeners are volunteer educators who provide research-based information from Virginia Tech and Virginia State Universities to the local community.

 Chesapeake Master Gardeners are provided 50 hours of intensive training on many aspects of Urban Horticulture such as:

 - Bedding Plants, Azaleas, Rhododendrons, Native Plants